pygos/init/docs/cmdline.md

 and force a hard reset or power off by directly signalling the kernel.

 Running any one of those programs requires superuser privileges.

-## syslog

-If the `usyslogd` service is built as part of this package, a program called `syslog` is built that can be used from the command line to send syslog messages.

-This can for instance be used to produce log messages from shell scripts.

-The log level, facility and identity string can be specified.
-See `syslog --help` for more information.